BioImage-Archive/bia-integrator/docs/source/purpose.rst

 On top of the BIA Integrator, by using its API, we can build:

 * Conversion pipelines for images.
-* Metadata extraction and storage.
+* Extraction of metadata from images and storage as annotations.
-* Web pages that visualise images.
+* Web pages that visualise images and present metadata together with images.

-The BIA Integrator should provide the core functionality to enable:

-* Search based on a core set of metadata (e.g. organism, imaging type) across images from different repository sources.
-*